csinva/csinva.github.io/_notes/stat/causal_inference.md

   - only pick the stable parts of what they learn (in a graph representation)
   - there is a tradeoff between stability to all shifts and average performance on the shifts we expect to see
   - different types of methods
-    - transfer learning: given unlabelled test data, match training/testing representations
+    - *transfer learning* - given unlabelled test data, match training/testing representations
     - *proactive methods* - make assumptions about possible set of target distrs.
-    - *data-driven methods* - assume independence of cause and mechnanism, like ICP, and use data from different shifts to find invariant subsets
+    - *data-driven methods* - assume independence of cause and mechanism, like ICP, and use data from different shifts to find invariant subsets
     - *explicit graph methods* - assume explicit knowledge of graph representing the data-generating process
   - hierarchy
     - level 1 - invariant conditional distrs. of the form $P(Y|\mathbf Z)$